 As we venture into the middle of our cycle our hormone levels are at their peaks.
 The nutritional focus during this time is hydration, fibre and gut support to aid in the removal of excess estrogen.

 Fibre rich vegetables like broccoli, brussel sprouts, asparagus, spinach, and dandelion greens also support glutathione production which supports the liver's detoxification of excess hormones.
 Other fibre rich plant foods such as non starchy vegetables, fermented vegetables, wholegrains, nuts, seeds and legumes will contribute to the regular elimination and health of your gut.
 Antioxidant rich fruits such as blueberries, strawberries, raspberries and coconut are more helpful for hydration and liver support.
+Super Greens + Reds is a great addition during this time to sneak in those greens along with the added benefit of prebiotics, probiotics and the cleansing herbal blend for additional liver support.

 Reducing salt and increasing water intake during this time will ease fluid retention.